coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/wp-pipes/readme.txt

 4. Settings: where to configure cronjob.

 == Changelog ==
+= 1.21 =
+* Change: Parser Code function in Get Fulltext processor is disabled by default.
+To activate Parser Code function again you need install and acivate WP Pipes Addon HTML Parser Processor.
+* Fix: solved deprecated issue with iconv function in high version php.
+* Fix: solved bug when checking duplication with Post Destination.
+* Fix: solved the issue can not set feature image in Post Destination although the Get Image processor pulled images successfully into the server.
+* Fix: solved the issue which relates to slashes characters in Combine processor.
+* Improve: WPPipes can work interact with Amazon.

 = 1.20 =
 * Fix: solved issue "Parse error: syntax error, unexpected T_PAAMAYIM_NEKUDOTAYIM in /wp-content/plugins/wp-pipes/grab.php on line 163"